 So, How to Re-engage Users That Abandoned Your App After First Use?

-There will always be new methodologies and techniques to engage your abandoned, current and new users.
-Once your product adoption, user acquisition and other sales or marketing techniques have made users sign up, the next part is to make sure those users continue using your app even after their initial requirement has been met successfully.
+There will always be new methodologies and techniques to re-engage users with an app; engage your abandoned, current and new users.
+Once your product adoption, user acquisition and other sales or marketing techniques have made users sign up, the next part is to make sure those users continue using your app even after their initial requirement has been met successfully.–